101 Things to do in Bournemouth (2026)

 • Corfe Castle: Historic castle ruins.

-• Durlston Country Park: Country park with stunning coastal view, cafe and art gallery.
+• Durlston Country Park: Country park with trails offering stunning coastal views, cafe and art gallery.

 • Hurst Castle: Historic castle reached by a mile long spit or by boat.